louvrmat000/Portfolio/Personal project Part 1.md

 Explain and justify the need:

-We need to able to say that we do or don't have enought trees for our planet, especially if we don't have enought because we would slowly run out of oxygen and many of us would asfixiate.
+We need to be able to say that we do or don't have enought trees for our planet, especially if we don't have enough because we would slowly run out of oxygen and many of us would asphyxiate.

 Identify and Prioritise research:

-I need a reliable source to tell me about animals and how much are there telling me how important they are.
+I need a reliable source to tell me about animals: description and current population.
 Next comes the research about how they breathe.

 Analyse existing product: